 Yes No Share to Facebook

-Question: What are the legal obligations for reporting a vehicle accident in Ontario?
+Question: What are the legal requirements and penalties in Ontario for failing to report a motor vehicle accident with injuries or more than $5,000 in damage?

 Understanding Failure to Report an Accident Concerns